icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 Next you will connect your predictive model.

-# Task 2: Importing a PMML file and connecting a predictive model
+# Task 2: Uploading a PMML file and connecting a predictive model

 **About this task**

 In this task, you...
-- Import a PMML file into Decision Designer.
+- Upload a PMML file into Decision Designer.
 - Connect a predictive model to a machine learning model.

-## Step 1: Importing a PMML file
+## Step 1: Uploading a PMML file

-You import a PMML file to create a machine learning model deployment.
+You upload a PMML file to create a machine learning model deployment.

 **Procedure**

 1. Following Task 1, you are in the **Configure predictive model** wizard.
 2. Click on **Select provider** and select the `ops-quick` provider you defined in Task 1.
 You can see all the machine learning models deployed on this provider.
-3. Click Import and select the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningQuickTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml).
+3. Click Upload and select the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningQuickTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml).
-4. Click on Import.
-A new machine learning model deployment is added: expand `SGDClassifier` a deployment `SGDClassifier` is ready to be used.
+4. Click on Upload.
+A new machine learning model deployment is added: Click **Back**, expand `SGDClassifier` a deployment `SGDClassifier` is ready to be used.

 Next you connect the predictive model to this machine learning model deployment.